smart-data-models/dataModel.UrbanMobility/GtfsCalendarRule/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `endDate`:   - `friday`:   - `hasService`:   - `id`:   - `monday`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `saturday`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startDate`:   - `sunday`:   - `thursday`:   - `tuesday`:   - `type`: NGSI Entity type  - `wednesday`:
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `endDate`: End date of this rule in `YYYY-MM-DD` format.
+It can be obtained from the field `end_date` of [calendar.txt](https://developers.google.com/transit/gtfs/reference/#calendartxt)  - `friday`: Same as GTFS `friday`  - `hasService`: Service to which this rule applies to.
+Derived from `service_id`  - `id`:   - `monday`: Same as GTFS `monday`  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `saturday`: Same as GTFS `saturday`  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startDate`: Start date of this rule in `YYYY-MM-DD` format.
+It can be obtained from the field `start_date` of [calendar.txt](https://developers.google.com/transit/gtfs/reference/#calendartxt)  - `sunday`: Same as GTFS `sunday`  - `thursday`: Same as GTFS `thursday`  - `tuesday`: Same as GTFS `tuesday`  - `type`: NGSI Entity Type: It has to be GtfsCalendarRule  - `wednesday`: Same as GTFS `wednesday`
 Required properties
 - `endDate`  - `friday`  - `hasService`  - `id`  - `monday`  - `saturday`  - `startDate`  - `sunday`  - `thursday`  - `tuesday`  - `type`  - `wednesday`
 See [https://developers.google.com/transit/gtfs/reference/#calendartxt](https://developers.google.com/transit/gtfs/reference/#calendartxt)